brc20pm/documentation/docs/Introducing.md

 - In May 2023, with the rise of platforms such as Unisat and MagicEden, a thriving Bitcoin ecosystem quickly formed.
 While these advances advance token mechanisms on Bitcoin, they lack a key component—developer programming autonomy.

 - Out of curiosity and innovation, we explore the underlying principles of these protocols.
 This exploration led to an idea: Why not replicate these mechanisms in a way that empowers developers to craft their own solutions?
-- Bitscpt was born from this vision.
+- OrdScript was born from this vision.
 It's not just a protocol, it's a revolutionary tool that unlocks endless possibilities for developers.
-Like Ethereum’s smart scripts, Bitscpt makes it possible to develop and execute decentralized applications.
+Like Ethereum’s smart scripts, OrdScript makes it possible to develop and execute decentralized applications.
 However, it differentiates itself by using JavaScript, a language known among developers for its ubiquity and ease of use.
-- Bitscpt is designed to make everything you imagine possible.
+- OrdScript is designed to make everything you imagine possible.
 It brings the versatility of Ethereum smart scripts to the solid, secure Bitcoin network, but with a twist – using JavaScript.
 This approach not only makes blockchain development more accessible, but also opens up a new horizon for innovation that was previously limited to more complex programming languages.
-- Bitscpt is an important expansion of the Bitcoin ecosystem.
+- OrdScript is an important expansion of the Bitcoin ecosystem.
 It is not just an enhancement to existing technology, but a bridge that perfectly combines the stability of Bitcoin with the innovation of modern blockchain technology.
-Through Bitscpt, developers can create complex smart scripts on the Bitcoin network, perform cross-chain transactions, and even develop and manage decentralized applications, while maintaining the core security and decentralization features of the Bitcoin network.
+Through OrdScript, developers can create complex smart scripts on the Bitcoin network, perform cross-chain transactions, and even develop and manage decentralized applications, while maintaining the core security and decentralization features of the Bitcoin network.

 ### Conclusion

-  **BitScpt** is an important expansion of the Bitcoin ecosystem.
+  **OrdScript** is an important expansion of the Bitcoin ecosystem.
 It is not just an enhancement to existing technology, but a bridge that perfectly combines the stability of Bitcoin with the innovation of modern blockchain technology.
-Through Bitscpt, developers can deploy complex smart scripts on the Bitcoin network, perform cross-chain transactions, and even develop and manage decentralized applications, while maintaining the core security and decentralization features of the Bitcoin network.
+Through OrdScript, developers can deploy complex smart scripts on the Bitcoin network, perform cross-chain transactions, and even develop and manage decentralized applications, while maintaining the core security and decentralization features of the Bitcoin network.

 ## What can it do?